mezantrop/SAN-Storage-CLI-Toolbox/fashion/README.md

-# fashion - Simple wrapper to run commands ower SSH2
+# fashion - Simple wrapper to run commands over SSH2
 It can be used to send login/password if you are unable to use ssh keys for some reasons.

 libssh2 must be installed to complile fashion.